madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-and-approve-a-proof.md

 When an asset is ready for review and approval, you will receive an email notification.

-![An image of a new proof email requesting the review and approval of two proofs in [!DNL Adobe Workfront].](assets/new-proof-emails.png)
+![An image of a new proof email requesting the review and approval of two proofs in [!DNL  ].](assets/new-proof-emails.png)

 It is important to note that this proof link is unique to you.
 If you share the link with someone, any comments and markup they do will be tagged with your name.